Freedom Issue #2998

 (such as evince) handle thar same file

-Updated by maddox over 2 years ago
+Updated by maddox about 3 years ago

 The PDF is here: